rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 Running apps can execute code, but are not [Presented](./presentation.md) to the user, do not receive any input from RCUs, and cannot use the video decoder.

-Apps in this state **MUST** have access to the graphics compositor.
+Apps in this state **MUST** have access to the graphics surface.

+Apps in this state **MAY** have created, allocated a graphics surface but it will not be made visible by platform compositor.

 Apps in this state **MUST NOT** be visible.